Nuclear power's share dropped to record low in OECD, but solar jumped to record highs thanks to hot summer

-German’s decision to take its nuclear power plants (NPPs) offline, coupled with production problems with France’s NPPs, saw the share of nuclear power in the OECD countries year to date fall to its lowest level ever.
-But that was offset with the share of solar leaping to its highest level thanks to the record high temperatures this summer, the International Energy Agency (IEA) said in its monthly update on September 15.
+Germany’s decision to take its nuclear power plants (NPPs) offline, coupled with production problems with France’s NPPs, saw the share of nuclear power in the OECD countries year to date fall to its lowest level ever.
+But that was offset with the share of solar leaping to its highest level thanks to the record-high temperatures this summer, the International Energy Agency (IEA) said in its monthly update on September 15.

 The latest IEA monthly electricity statistics report including June 2022 data showed that total net electricity production amounted to 908.6 TWh in June 2022.
-Over the first half of 2022, total electricity production increased by 2.5% or 129.1 TWh compared to the first half of 2021.
+Over the first half of 2022, total electricity generation rose by 2.5% or 129.1 TWh compared to the first half of 2021.

 Electricity production from renewables was responsible for most of the growth in electricity generation (+7.5% YTD), led by strong wind and solar output, respectively up by 20.2% and 21.4% on a year-to-date basis.